ops-center/alerts/charts/postgres-alerts/README.md

 ## Configuration

-The following table lists the configurable parameters of the `postgres` chart and their default values.
+The following table lists the configurable parameters of the `postgres-alerts` chart and their default values.

 |                                   Parameter                                   |                  Description                  |                     Default                      |
 |-------------------------------------------------------------------------------|-----------------------------------------------|--------------------------------------------------|